Likhith1509/Likhith1509/README.md

-# 👋 Hi, I'm Likhith B.O.
+<h1 align="center">👋 Hi, I'm Likhith B.O.</h1>

-🎓 Final Year BE Student | 💻 Aspiring Software Developer
+<p align="center">🎓 Final Year BE Student | 💻 Aspiring Software Developer  </p>

-**AJ Institute of Engineering and Technology**
-**Information Science and Engineering**
+🧑‍💻 About Me
+🎓 I'm an Information Science Engineering student with a strong passion for technology, learning, and problem-solving.
+🧠 I love diving into complex challenges and turning ideas into digital solutions.
+💡 I enjoy combining logic, creativity, and code to build meaningful projects.
+💻 Proficient in C++, Core Java, Python, HTML, CSS, and JavaScript — always striving to write clean and efficient code.
+📚 Always curious, always learning — be it Data Structures, real-world web development.

 ---